-ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS If you would like to reduce the costs incurred by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
+If you would like to reduce the costs incurred by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
 To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.

 SUBMIT YOUR PROXY BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions.
-Vote by 11:59 p.m.
+Whe by 11-59 p.m.
 Eastern Time on June 9, 2020.
 Have your proxy card in hand when you call and then follow the instructions.

-SUBMIT YOUR PROXY BY MAIL

-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+SUBMIT YOUR PROXY BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:

-D11566-P33785 KEEP THIS PC DRTION FOR YOU JR RECO THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-RETURN THIS PO RTION LLURI N INC. The pard of Directors recommends you vote FOR the following: 1. to elect the three nominees as members of the Board of Directors of the Company, each to hold office for a three-year term expiring at he 2023 annual meeting of stockholders: 1 Iominees: la.
-Diana Derycz-Kessler 0 0 0 Ib.
-Dillon Ferguson 0 0 0 Ic.
-Meg Gentle 0 0 C 2.
-To ratify the appointment of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2020.
-3. to approve, for purposes of Nasdaq Listing Rule 5635, the issuance by the Company of up to 186,666,667 shares of Tellurian common stock, which is he maximum number of shares of Tellurian common stock issuable in connection with the potential future conversion of a senior unsecured note upon an event of default under the note.
-0 0 C 4. o approve and adopt an amendment to the Amended and Restated Certificate of Incorporation of Tellurian to increase the number of authorized shares of Tellurian common stock from 400 million to 800 million.
-0 0 C 5.
-To approve, on a non-binding advisory basis, the compensation of the Company's named executive officers as disclosed in the enclosed proxy statement. r discretion, the proxies are authorized to vote on such other business as may properly come before the annual meeting and any adjournment or nement thereof.
-Please indicate if you plan to attend this meeting.
-Yes No sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint s should each sign personally.
-All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-5 0 Signa ure [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: D17381-P33785 KEEP THIS PC THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+DETACH AND F RETURN THIS POI RTION OF LUR IAN INC. $\neg$ The Board of Directors recommends you vote FOR the following: - 1 1.
+To elect the three nominees as members of the Board of Directors of the Company, each to hold office for a three-year term expiring at the 2023 annual meeting of stockholders.
+Nominees: 1a.
+Diana Derycz-Kessler 0 0 0 1b.
+Dillon Ferguson 0 0 0 1c Meg Gentle 0 0 0 2.
+To ratify the appointment of Deloitte & Touche ILP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2020.
+0 0 0 3.
+To approve, for purposes of Nasdaq Listing Rule 5635, the issuance by the Company of up to 186,666,667 shares of Tellurian common stock, which is the maximum number of shares of Tellurian common stock issuable in connection with the potential future conversion of a senior unsecured note upon an event of default under the note.
+0 0 0 4.
+To approve and adopt an amendment to the Amended and Restated Certificate of Incorporation of Tellurian to increase the number of authorized shares of Tellurian common stock from 400 million to 800 million.
+0 0 0 5.
+To approve, on a non-binding advisory basis, the compensation of the Company's named executive officers as disclosed in the enclosed proxy statement.
+0 0 0 eir discretion, the proxies are authorized to vote on such other business as may properly come before the annual meeting and any adjournment or ponement thereof.
+Yes N0 □